The Road to Exhibition

 Maureen Long, Whitehorse, Yukon Territory, Canada - Maureen is an instructor of English in the School of Liberal Arts at Yukon University.
 She is interested in understanding the role of literature in creating and perpetuating northern identities.

-John Heaton, Fairbanks, Alaska - Dr. Heaton is the Chair of the UAF History department and is a specialist in history topics focused on the U.S., American Indian, and the American West (including Alaska).
+John Heaton, Fairbanks, Alaska - Dr. Heaton is the former Chair of the UAF History department and is a specialist in history topics focused on the U.S., American Indian, and the American West (including Alaska).
 He helps the team better contextualize the bus and its myriad stories within that framework.

 Phil Wight, Fairbanks, Alaska - Dr. Wight is an Assistant Professor of History and Northern Studies at UAF.
 He is an energy and environmental historian, with a focus on infrastructure and mobility.
 Phil is interested in using environmental history to illuminate the stories of Mickey Mariner Hines, Chris McCandless, and the thousands who have traveled to the bus.